kirenz/codelabs/markdown/tfx-install/tfx-install.md

 - 💻[Build your first TFX pipeline](https://kirenz.github.io/codelabs/codelabs/tfx-pipeline)

-If you want to switch back to your Anaconda base environment, just use:
+If you want to switch back to your base environment, just use:

 ```bash
 conda deactivate